-If the investigation is major or sensitive, PAIC will seek approved terms of reference and adequate resources from the Board or NSW Department of Customer Service Legal Services.
+If the investigation is major or sensitive, PAIC may seek guidance from the most appropriate statutory authority including NSW Fair Trading, NSW Police Force and or NSW Department of Customer Service Legal Services.

 Evidence gathering

 PAIC and the investigator gather sufficient reliable evidence to prove or disprove matters relevant to the issue being investigated.